CharissaHollister/Password-Generator-2000/README.md

 Inline criteria through booleans to simplify the process and to see all selected criteria choices for end user Add favicon
 Update background

+plan?
+//click button
+//prompt "would you like to generate a password?"
+//alert telling them which criteria they will be allowed to choose from
+//request password length between 8 and 128
+//include lowercase?
+//include uppercase?
+//include numeric?
+//include special characters?
+//if none selected then user is sent back to select at least one
+//confirm: summary of the criteria that will be used, continue or reselect?
+//password is generated using the criteria
+//password is displayed in Secure Password box